 Student activities at the School of Medicine include a broad, diverse range of clubs, courses, and activities both relating to the curriculum and extracurricular in nature.
 For more information about SOM activities, see the SOM Student Clubs & Activities website.
 In addition, School of Medicine students have access to all University facilities, clubs, and creative or athletic activities and events.
-Major types of activities include:
+Learn more about the major types of activities include, below:

-Clinical Skills Development Opportunities, these workshops, gatherings, and other opportunities range from surgery observations to suture clinics; obstetrics to wilderness medicine courses; a multitude of shadowing opportunties across the UVA Medical Center to medical interest groups.
+Clinical Skills Development Opportunities workshops, gatherings, and other opportunities range from surgery observations to suture clinics; obstetrics to wilderness medicine courses; a multitude of shadowing opportunities across the UVA Medical Center to medical interest groups.